diyaindoliya/diyaindoliya.github.io/index.md

 ## the latest

-#### 🚀&emsp; Will be interning with the SpaceX Dragon Team in Hawthorne this summer, working on flight mechanisms!
+#### 🚀&emsp; Joining SpaceX's Dragon Team in Hawthorne this summer as a flight mechanism intern

-#### 🔧&emsp; Thanks to ProjX funding, my friends and I are creating a life-size WALL-E robot in the next few months.
+#### 🔧&emsp; Thanks to ProjX funding, my friends and I are creating a life-sized WALL-E robot.
 Stay tuned...